Vietnam.vn - Nền tảng quảng bá Việt Nam

 Làng dệt lanh Lùng Tám - Sắc màu rực rỡ nơi cao nguyên đá Hà Giang - Ảnh 21.

-The highlight of the products is the linen material and the traditional handmade method that has been passed down to the present day.
+The highlight of the products is the linen material and the handcrafted method that has been passed down from ancient times to the present day.
 The products of Lung Tam people all carry traditional cultural features.
 The images and colors on each product bear the mark of the Ha Giang stone plateau.
 Especially the cultural features of the Mong people are depicted on meaningful embroidery lines.

 Làng dệt lanh Lùng Tám - Sắc màu rực rỡ nơi cao nguyên đá Hà Giang - Ảnh 22.